zowe/docs-site/docs/user-guide/mvd-using.md

 **Owner**

-User ID of the workflow owner.
+The user ID of the workflow owner.

 **System**